 If a Sponsor continues to keep a country per country policy instead of integrating the ICMJE recommendations in its Clinical Trials Disclosure Policy, it may face a risk of manuscript rejection and a rejection of the clinical trials application for a future study in Europe.

 As a final example, imagine a startup based in the US applying the country-by-country policy.
 It starts a phase 1 trial in the US only in February 2022.
 Registration is not required by US law, so it is legal to not register the study in ClinicalTrials.gov.
 This means, with this policy, the study could not be used by future clinical development to support a Clinical Trials Application in Europe for a phase 2 study.
 The start-up may then have to start the study over again and register before the first visit, first patient date.

 The EU CT regulation will have a retrospective effect.

 To support a Clinical Trials Application, sponsors would be able to use data generated from a study started before January 2022, but only if the trial is registered on a WHO–compliant registry or if the trial results have been published in a medical journal.

 EU CT Regulation will trigger an era of full transparency in Clinical Trials that is welcome in Europe, and Sponsors should integrate ICMJE recommendations in their procedure as soon as possible, before they experience negative effects.

-Email Karim at email@example.com for additional questions on this content.
+Email a transparency expert at email@example.com for additional questions on this content.